Finite quotients of 3-manifold groups: Properties of the fundamental group of closed -manifolds

 Let $V$ be a symplectic representation of $Q$ over a field $\kappa$, of characteristic not equal to $2$.

 Then $\dim_\kappa H^1(M, V) + \dim_\kappa H^0(M, V) $ is even if and only if $\det ( \sigma, H^1(\Sigma_g, V))$ is $+1$ and odd if and only if $\det ( \sigma, H^1(\Sigma_g, V))$ is $-1$. \end{lemma}

-\begin{proof} We have a bilinear form $H^1(\Sigma_g, V) \times H^1 (\Sigma_g, V) \to \kappa$ by taking the cup product, using the symplectic structure of $V$, and integrating.
-Since the cup product on $H^1$ is alternating and $V$ is symplectic, this is a symmetric bilinear form.
+\begin{proof} We have a non-degenerate bilinear form $H^1(\Sigma_g, V) \times H^1 (\Sigma_g, V) \to \kappa$ by taking the cup product, using the symplectic structure of $V$, and integrating.
+Since the cup product on $H^1$ is alternating and $V$ is symplectic, this is a symmetric bilinear form, which also gives a quadratic form by evaluation on the diagonal.
 By Poincar\'e duality, it is non degenerate.
 Because $\sigma$ preserves this symmetric bilinear form, it must have determinant $\pm 1$.